 April 11, 2022 Update:

-Ian Patrick Leahy from Eslinsider has spent a second winter in the USA, working on the ski slopes.
+Ian Patrick Leahy from Eslinsider has spent the second winter in the USA, working on the ski slopes.

 This winter, he has been working in Montana.

 The world of TEFL can sigh in relief that Ian has taken a break from full-time scamming TEFL students and trashing legitimate TEFL programs online.

 Read more ESLinsider reviews

 New!
 Click here for the online TEFL/TESOL international certification course Teachers’ Choice Award winner.
 International Online TEFL/TESOL course certification at its best.

 Verified Online TEFL/TESOL certification course program reviews, ranked in order of customer satisfaction: TEFL Course Directory